markomlikota/markomlikota.github.io/index.markdown

-My research interests are in time series econometrics and macroeconomics; I develop econometric methods and apply them to empirically relevant questions while maintaining a tight link to macroeconomic theory.
+My research interests are in time series econometrics and macroeconomics; I develop econometric methods and apply them to empirically relevant questions while maintaining -- typically -- a tight link to macroeconomic theory.
 I am particularly drawn to the relation between networks and dynamics.

 [[CV]](FilesToAdd/CV_MM_EN.pdf)